jeffreykegler/hoonlint/misc/whitespace.md

 The running of a joined 0-running hoon should be tightly aligned on the rune line.
-This implies that
+All subsequent runstep lines should be at the same column location as the first runstep line.

-the first runestep of every runestep row will be at the same column location as the running.
+### Split 0-running hoons

 This example is the beginning and end of a long split 0-running hoon, which starts at line 84 of `avro/sur/twitter.hoon`.